TM270c/outrun/docs/cleanup-roadmap.md

   - Confidence / assumptions: High confidence; assumes the board expects three-letter uppercase initials and millisecond scores.
   - Notes: Reviewer asked, “What actually updates the entry in the .csv file?”—right now nothing writes back, because entries only live in memory while `fetch('data/leaderboard.csv')` seeds the list; if persistence ever arrives we could fold this helper into a loader/saver module or attach a dedicated save routine, but until then the clearest update is to document that gap.
 - `recomputeLeaderboardRanks`
-  - **Purpose**: Walks the current leaderboard list and stamps each non-empty entry with its 1-based place so the menu can show accurate ranks after sorting or CSV import.
+  - Purpose: Walks the current leaderboard list and stamps each non-empty entry with its 1-based place so the menu can show accurate ranks after sorting or CSV import.
-  - **Inputs**: `entries` array (defaults to `state.leaderboard.entries`); expects objects shaped like `createLeaderboardEntry`; ignores falsy slots.
+  - Inputs: `entries` array (defaults to `state.leaderboard.entries`); expects objects shaped like `createLeaderboardEntry`; ignores falsy slots.
-  - **Outputs**: None returned; updates each entry's `rank` property in place.
+  - Outputs: None returned; updates each entry's `rank` property in place.
-  - **Side effects**: Mutates the provided entries; when called with the default, writes directly into shared leaderboard state.
+  - Side effects: Mutates the provided entries; when called with the default, writes directly into shared leaderboard state.
-  - **Shared state & call sites**: Touches `state.leaderboard.entries`; invoked after sorting in `src/app.js:203` and after CSV parsing in `src/app.js:863`.
+  - Shared state & call sites: Touches `state.leaderboard.entries`; invoked after sorting in `src/app.js:203` and after CSV parsing in `src/app.js:863`.
-  - **Dependencies**: No subordinate calls.
+  - Dependencies: No subordinate calls.
-  - **Edge cases**: Skips holes/nulls but still leaves prior rank on those slots; does not adjust for tied scores beyond list order.
+  - Edge cases: Skips holes/nulls but still leaves prior rank on those slots; does not adjust for tied scores beyond list order.
-  - **Performance**: Linear pass over the array whenever leaderboard data changes; trivial cost compared with sorting/loading frequency.
+  - Performance: Linear pass over the array whenever leaderboard data changes; trivial cost compared with sorting/loading frequency.
-  - **Units / spaces**: Ranks are simple 1-based integers.
+  - Units / spaces: Ranks are simple 1-based integers.
-  - **Determinism**: Deterministic for a fixed input order; repeating without changes is idempotent.
+  - Determinism: Deterministic for a fixed input order; repeating without changes is idempotent.
-  - **Keep / change / delete**: Keep; could fold into `sortLeaderboardEntries` but shared reuse by CSV import makes the helper worthwhile.
+  - Keep / change / delete: Keep; could fold into `sortLeaderboardEntries` but shared reuse by CSV import makes the helper worthwhile.
-  - **Confidence / assumptions**: High confidence; assumes callers already sorted entries and that sparse arrays are rare.
+  - Confidence / assumptions: High confidence; assumes callers already sorted entries and that sparse arrays are rare.
-  - **Notes**: Reviewer summary: "looks good, no notes, likely no need to fold"; I concur and would only revisit consolidation if future refactors merge leaderboard sorting and ranking into a single pass, so keep monitoring but no action required now.
+  - Notes: Reviewer summary: "looks good, no notes, likely no need to fold"; I concur and would only revisit consolidation if future refactors merge leaderboard sorting and ranking into a single pass, so keep monitoring but no action required now.
 - `sortLeaderboardEntries`
-  - **Purpose**: Keeps the leaderboard ordered so faster times float to the top, currently breaking ties alphabetically for display.
+  - Purpose: Keeps the leaderboard ordered so faster times float to the top, currently breaking ties alphabetically for display.
-  - **Inputs**: None explicitly; reads `state.leaderboard.entries` which should contain objects with `score` numbers and `name` strings.
+  - Inputs: None explicitly; reads `state.leaderboard.entries` which should contain objects with `score` numbers and `name` strings.
-  - **Outputs**: None; entries end up sorted and re-ranked in place.
+  - Outputs: None; entries end up sorted and re-ranked in place.
-  - **Side effects**: Mutates `state.leaderboard.entries`, updates each entry’s `rank`, and drives highlight behavior after sorting.
+  - Side effects: Mutates `state.leaderboard.entries`, updates each entry’s `rank`, and drives highlight behavior after sorting.
-  - **Shared state & call sites**: Touches `state.leaderboard.entries`/`rank`; invoked from `src/app.js:215` after adding a local score and `src/app.js:815` after loading remote scores.
+  - Shared state & call sites: Touches `state.leaderboard.entries`/`rank`; invoked from `src/app.js:215` after adding a local score and `src/app.js:815` after loading remote scores.
-  - **Dependencies**: Uses Array sort plus `recomputeLeaderboardRanks` to refresh rank numbers.
+  - Dependencies: Uses Array sort plus `recomputeLeaderboardRanks` to refresh rank numbers.
-  - **Edge cases**: Skips over missing entries, pushes null/undefined records to the end, and resolves equal scores with a name comparison despite not honoring play date order; does not special-case DNFs or impossible scores.
+  - Edge cases: Skips over missing entries, pushes null/undefined records to the end, and resolves equal scores with a name comparison despite not honoring play date order; does not special-case DNFs or impossible scores.
-  - **Performance**: Native Array sort over the current entries list; only runs on leaderboard updates, not every frame.
+  - Performance: Native Array sort over the current entries list; only runs on leaderboard updates, not every frame.
-  - **Units / spaces**: Compares `score` values measured in milliseconds.
+  - Units / spaces: Compares `score` values measured in milliseconds.
-  - **Determinism**: Yes—same entry data yields the same order and ranks.
+  - Determinism: Yes—same entry data yields the same order and ranks.
-  - **Keep / change / delete**: Keep; could only be inlined alongside the rank refresh at each call site.
+  - Keep / change / delete: Keep; could only be inlined alongside the rank refresh at each call site.
-  - **Confidence / assumptions**: High confidence; assumes entries always provide numeric `score` and uppercase `name`.
+  - Confidence / assumptions: High confidence; assumes entries always provide numeric `score` and uppercase `name`.
-  - **Notes**: Reviewer: "Alphabetical ordering on equal scores feels wrong; should favor newer runs so the recent score rises above."
+  - Notes: Reviewer: "Alphabetical ordering on equal scores feels wrong; should favor newer runs so the recent score rises above."
 Response: Capture a precise play timestamp on each entry and update the comparator to sort by score then newest-first, keeping name as a final fallback so expectations and ranking stay aligned.
 - `findLeaderboardEntryIndexById`
   - Purpose: Finds where a saved leaderboard entry sits in the current list so menus can highlight the right racer.
   - Inputs: id (stored entry identifier, usually created when adding to the leaderboard; must be provided).